madelynwillis3/research/coastalplain.md

 permalink: /coastalplain/
 ---

-# Digital Soil Mapping Points
+# Mapping Soil Profiles on UGAGrandFarm

 This interactive map shows field data points on UGA GrandFarm in Perry, GA.
 Hover over each marker to see the soil profile at that point.